muskansngh07/GitQuest-2025/docs/docs.md

-# Coding Basics Documantation
+# Coding Basics Documentation

-Welcome to this simple **coding documantation**.
+Welcome to this simple **coding Documentation**.
 Here we will explain some basix coding concepts with examples.
 Note that some of the code has **intentional errors** for learning purposes.

 ---